 If you move perpendicular to the wave propagation direction, there is a relativistic Doppler effect the transverse Doppler effect, but it is very small usually and we will NOT consider it further.

-A Doppler shift---or any other kind of wavelength shift---that decreases wavelength is called a blueshift because blue is at the short wavelength end of the visible band.
+A Doppler shift---or any other kind of wavelength shift---that decreases wavelength is called a blueshift because blue is close to the short wavelength end of the visible band.

 The blueshift and redshift astro-jargon is used for all EMR, NOT just visible light.